Return of the Jedi: Release

 Return of the Jedi was released on May 25, 1983.
 It was originally slated to open on May 27, but was subsequently changed to coincide with the date of the 1977 release of the original Star Wars film.
-With a massive worldwide marketing campaign, illustrator Tim Reamer created the image for the movie poster and other advertising.
+It was the first film to be presented with Lucasfilm's new THX sound system, with four theaters in the U.S. utilizing the system.
+With a massive worldwide marketing campaign, illustrator Tim Reamer created the image for the theatrical poster and other advertising.
 At the time of its release, the film was advertised on posters and merchandise as simply Star Wars: Return of the Jedi, despite its on-screen "Episode VI" distinction.
 The film was re-released in 1985.

 Title change

 The original teaser trailer for the film carried the name Revenge of the Jedi.
-In December 1982, Lucas decided that "Revenge" was not appropriate as a 'true Jedi should never seek revenge' and returned to his original title.
-By that time thousands of "Revenge" teaser posters (with artwork by Drew Struzan) had been printed and distributed.
+In December 1982, Lucas decided the word "Revenge" was not appropriate because he believed a Jedi should never seek revenge.
+He returned the film to its original title, but by that time thousands of "Revenge" teaser posters had been printed and distributed.
 Lucasfilm stopped the shipping of the posters and sold the remaining stock of 6,800 posters to Star Wars fan club members for $9.50.
-In 2005, Star Wars: Episode III – Revenge of the Sith, released as part of the prequel trilogy, alluded to the dismissed title Revenge of the Jedi.

 Box office

-Return of the Jedi showing at the University Theatre in Toronto; the marquee reads, "The Smash of 83".
+Return of the Jedi showing at the University Theatre in Toronto.
+The marquee reads, "The Smash of 83".